Arthur D. Hellman Fellowship in First Amendment Litigation

-To qualify for FIRE’s Legal Clerkship, candidates must be rising 2Ls or rising 3Ls with excellent academic credentials as well as a passion for civil liberties and public interest litigation.
+To qualify for FIRE’s Hellman Fellowship, candidates must be rising 2Ls or rising 3Ls with excellent academic credentials as well as a passion for civil liberties and public interest litigation.
 As a Hellman Fellow, law students will have the opportunity to work with FIRE’s civil rights attorneys, advancing FIRE’s mission to defend freedom of speech, expression, and thought.
 Hellman Fellows will work on substantive projects and are expected to provide meaningful contributions to our strategic litigation.
 FIRE’s civil rights attorneys will train Hellman Fellows on key skills of public interest litigation, including legal writing, media relations, and client interaction.

 About Arthur Hellman